disconsis/dosa/README.md

 When connected to system please note that `/vagrant` partition is mounted to host system at same folder where `vagrant up` went up, so development in your favourite IDE is still possible.

-In order to test just go to '/vagrant' and all dosa files are there.
+Go to '/vagrant' in order to find all development files.